Chicken Pot Pie Bubble Up

 When ready to cook, remove from the freezer, thaw in the refrigerator overnight.
 Add the biscuit pieces, and then bake according to the original instructions.

-After Baking: Assemble and bake the entire casserole according to recipe directions.
+After Baking: Assemble and bake the whole casserole according to recipe directions.
 Let it cool completely at room temperature.
 Transfer the cooled leftovers to an airtight, freezer-safe container or a heavy-duty freezer bag, and freeze.

 When you’re ready to eat, thaw the leftovers in the refrigerator overnight and reheat in the oven or microwave.